SPH Faculty & Instructor Training

 Note about required training

-The SPH Educational Policy Committee (EPC) has chosen this workshop series as the required training for the 2020-21 academic year for all SPH faculty and instructors.
+The SPH Educational Policy Committee (EPC) chose the antiracist pedagogy workshop series as the required training for the 2020-21 academic year for all SPH faculty and instructors.
 If an instructor feels that this training is not a good fit for them, is unable to participate, or joins the faculty after the workshops are held, they should work with their supervisor or division head to develop an alternate plan for the required annual training and document that training as part of their annual review.